Malaria child vaccination campaign kicks off in Cameroon – DW – 01/22/2024

 How many shots are needed and for how long does protection last?

 GSK has said they'll be able to produce about 15 million doses of Mosquirix a year.
 That might sound like a lot, but a full course of the vaccine includes four shots.
-An official of Cameroon's public health ministry told parents on Monday to make sure their 6-month-old children received the first doses of malaria vaccines available in several government hospitals.
+An official at Cameroon's Ministry of Public Health told parents on Monday to make sure their 6-month-old children received the first doses of malaria vaccines available in several government hospitals.
 The official said the second and third doses would be administered when children are 7 and 9 months, and the fourth and final dose when children are 24 months old.

-With this many doses required, the risk of children missing one and not getting all the protection they need is high.
+With that many doses required, the risk of children missing one and not getting full protection against infection is high.
 And even in children who receive all their shots, protection against the disease will fade after several months.

-Another malaria vaccine, R21, that was developed by scientists at Oxford University in the UK, requires only three shots.
+Another malaria vaccine, R21/Matrix-M, developed by scientists at Oxford University in the UK, requires only three shots.
 India's Serum Institute estimated they could make up to 200 million doses a year, ABC News reported.
-R21 is not yet used in the vaccination campaign now underway in Cameroon because it was only included in the WHO's list of "prequalified vaccines" at the end of 2023.
+R21 is not yet being used in Cameroon's vaccination campaign because it was not added to the WHO's list of "prequalified vaccines" until the end of 2023.

 Still, the fact that there are two options in the fight against malaria is reason for joy among health officials.

-"Demand for the RTS,S vaccine far exceeds supply, so this second vaccine is a vital additional tool to protect more children faster, and to bring us closer to our vision of a malaria-free future," Dr. Tedros Adhanom Ghebreyesus, WHO Director-General, said in October 2023 when R21 received the WHO recommendation.
+"Demand for the RTS,S vaccine far exceeds supply, so this second vaccine is a vital additional tool to protect more children faster, and to bring us closer to our vision of a malaria-free future," WHO Director-General Tedros Adhanom Ghebreyesus said in October 2023 when R21 received the WHO recommendation.

 Why the focus on children?

-Small children are hit hardest.
+Malaria hits small children hardest.
 In 2020, children younger than 5 years of age accounted for 80% of malaria deaths in Africa.

 "In terms of children, [malaria] is probably the deadliest disease right now," Saraka-Yao said.